-1. There should be at least one Vijnan Mandir for each District, located preferably centrally in the District.
-The building should provide a Museum Hall, 30×20 ft. (dust proof); Laboratory Hall 20×15 ft.; Library-cum-reading room 20×10 ft.; Auditorium 30×15 ft.; Store 20×10 ft.; Office 20×10 ft. (total area required 1,950 sq. ft.).
+- 1. There should be at least one Vijnan Mandir for each District, located preferably centrally in the District.
+The building should provide a Museum Hall, $30\times20$ ft. (dust proof); Laboratory Hall $20\times15$ ft.; Library-cum-reading room $20\times10$ ft.; Auditorium $30\times15$ ft.; Store $20\times10$ ft.; Office $20\times10$ ft. (total area required 1,950 sq. ft.).
 The building should be provided with water and power supply.
-It is considered essential to have two acres of land attached to the building for maintaining a demonstration plot for seasonal improved varieties of crops, poultry keeping and apiary.

-2. The present staff position in Vijnan Mandirs is inadequate and should be strengthened by the addition of the following posts.

-- (i) 2 Laboratory Assistants (Laboratory Assistant should be a graduate in Science).

-- (ii) 1 Lower Division Clerk-cum-typist.

-- (iii) 2 Peons.

-- (iv) 1 Gardner.

-- (v) 1 Watchman.
+It is considered essential to have two acres of land attached to the building for maintaining a demonstration plot for seasonal improved varieties of crops, poultry keeping and apiary. - 2.
+The present staff position in Vijnan Mandirs is inadequate and should be strengthened by the addition of the following posts. - (i) 2 Laboratory Assistants (Laboratory Assistant should be a graduate in Science). - (ii) 1 Lower Division Clerk-cum-typist. - (iii) 2 Peons. - (iv) 1 Gardner. - (v) 1 Watchman. - 3.

-.3.
 Vijnan Mandir Officer should be a gazetted officer, with necessary financial and administrative powers for the supervisory control of staff functioning in the Vijnan Mandir.
-The Vijnan Mandir Officers should be recruited direct from open market.

-4. The proper functioning of the Vijnan Mandirs can be ensured by close coordination of the Vijnan Mandir with the District Advisory Council specially formed under the chairmanship of the District Collector.
+The Vijnan Mandir Officers should be recruited direct from open market. - 4.
+The proper functioning of the Vijnan Mandirs can be ensured by close coordination of the Vijnan Mandir with the District Advisory Council specially formed under the chairmanship of the District Collector.
 The Vijnan Mandir Officer should be a member of the Council, besides his being a member of the District Development Council, or Zila Parishad.
-This arrangement will help the Vijnan Mandir Officer to get a better insight into local problems.

-5. Vijnan Mandir Officers may be given comprehensive and more intensive training in various institutions like the National Laboratories, Agricultural Research Institutes, Veterinary Institutes and Public Health Laboratories, so that they may have a fairly good idea of solving the scientific problems of the common man.
-It is also suggested that the officers should be allowed to undergo periodic refresher courses so that they may be acquainted with recent developments.

-6. The duties of the Vijnan Mandir Officers have not been defined.
-As the Vijnan Mandirs have to enlighten the public on various scientific problems, related to their day to day life, the selection of candidates to posts of Vijnan Mandir Officers and Assistant Vijnan Mandir Officers may as far as possible be made from graduates in different branches of science.

-7. The programme of work is not realistic.
+This arrangement will help the Vijnan Mandir Officer to get a better insight into local problems. - 5.
+Vijnan Mandir Officers may be given comprehensive and more intensive training in various institutions like the National Laboratories, Agricultural Research Institutes, Veterinary Institutes and Public Health Laboratories, so that they may have a fairly good idea of solving the scientific problems of the common man.
+It is also suggested that the officers should be allowed to undergo periodic refresher courses so that they may be acquainted with recent developments. - 6.
+The duties of the Vijnan Mandir Officers have not been defined.
+As the Vijnan Mandirs have to enlighten the public on various scientific problems, related to their day to day life, the selection of candidates to posts of Vijnan Mandir Officers and Assistant Vijnan Mandir Officers may as far as possible be made from graduates in different branches of science. - 7.
+The programme of work is not realistic.
 Better coordination with village level workers, social educational institutions and training camps should be brought into the activities of the Vijnan Mandirs so that the felt needs of the people are catered for.
-8. No fixed physical targets are necessary at this stage; however, the activities of the Vijnan Mandirs must be judged periodically.